ZhongPengQun2/ZhongPengQun2.github.io/docs/English/english-studying.md

 pervasive

+overdue

+The two files are identical

 URL must be `percent-encoded` if it contains one or more special characters.

 stroke

+When you believe something, you don't know something

 you should see the summary view as depicted bellow

 consists in

 pivotal

+no point in doing sth
+没有意义

 The workspace was wiped out and no build has been done `since then`